 The H.261 standard was developed by the Consultative Committee for International Telephony and Telegraphy (CCITT), which became the Telecommunication Standardization Sector of the International Telecommunications Union (ITU-T) in 1993.
 The ITU-T specializes in the worldwide standards for telecommunication and initially released H.261 in 1988, then followed with several revisions to the standard in 1990 and 1993.

-How do I open a P64 file?
+How to open a P64 file

 P64 files are rare and few programs support them.
 Since the files are saved in a format based on H.261 compression, you may be able to open them with the cross-platform VLC media player or MPlayer programs.